authcompanion/authcompanion2/README.md

 With AuthC you can:

 - Securely handle the registration, login, logout, and account recovery of user accounts.
-- Generate and validate [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your web application's backend APIs
+- Generate and verify [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your web application's backend APIs.
 - Confidently store and own your web application's user accounts
-- Support users registering and logining in with a passkey on their mobile device (aka passwordless) or with traditional username/passwords instead
+- Help users create accounts and login with a passkey on their mobile device (aka passwordless) or by using traditional username/passwords instead

 ## Try it

-The instructions below will launch the default server for integration purposes.
+The instructions below will launch the default server for exploration.

-Please see the env.example file for more details on the server configuration options as you move AuthC into production.
+When ready, read the [Launch Guide](https://docs.authcompanion.com/guide/launch.html) for more information on setting up AuthC in production environments.

 ### With Docker